OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • How do I pay my bill?

-• By mail Send a check or money order to PO Box 219661, Kansas City, Missouri 64121.
+• By mail at PO Box 219661, Kansas City, Missouri 64121, using a check or money order.

-• At grocery store, use the PaySite kiosks in Wyandotte County.
-Call 1-877-876-7076 or click here for kiosk locations.
+• At grocery store pay site kiosks in Wyandotte County.
+Call 1-877-876-7076 or click here for participating locations.

-• Where are your PaySite kiosk locations?
+• Where are your pay site kiosk locations?
 What is the cutoff time for my payment to post the same day?

 • Is ACH available for residential/commercial customers?